anchore/anchore-charts/stable/enterprise/README.md

 - **Minor Chart Version Change (e.g., v0.1.2 -> v0.2.0)**: Indicates a significant change to the deployment that does not require manual intervention.
 - **Patch Chart Version Change (e.g., v0.1.2 -> v0.1.3)**: Indicates a backwards-compatible bug fix or documentation update.

+### V2.3.0
+- Deploys Anchore Enterprise v5.2.0.
+See the [Release Notes](https://docs.anchore.com/current/docs/releasenotes/520/) for more information.

 ### V2.2.0

 - The following keys were changed: